 Many of the food truck owners I have spoken with are always looking for alternative revenue streams for their mobile food business.
-Some look at opening a brick and mortar location, some want to take popular menu items, sauces or seasonings to market.
+Some look at opening a brick and mortar location.
+Others want to take popular menu items, sauces or seasonings to market.
 Others dream of turning their food truck recipes into a cookbook.

 If the cookbook idea is something you’ve tossed around let’s look at some numbers that might help you proceed.

 Why Food Truck Vendors Should Create A Cookbook

 Something few people are aware of is that cookbooks are one of the top two best-selling book genres, second only to mystery novels.
 That’s right; more cookbooks are sold than any other type of book with the exception of mysteries.
 In North America alone, consumers purchase 60 million cookbooks each year.

 With so many books on the market, you may wonder if there is a need for yet another.
 The simple answer is yes.

 The cookbook buying public is huge.
 Do you really think there would already be so many cookbooks out there if there wasn’t an eager market for them?
 Do you think publishers would release as many cookbook titles as they do every year if there wasn’t a constant demand for more?

 New cookbooks are being released all the time, and new authors appear every day.

 While the best reason to write a book is probably the same reason you started your food truck.
 Because you want to share your great food and terrific stories with the public it may not be the only reason.
 Whatever your motivation for writing a cookbook, the bottom line is writing a cookbook can help you create a new revenue stream for your food truck.

 An added benefit is that writing a cookbook is more than just a new way of generating immediate income.
 That same book has the potential to turn into a long-term profit producer.
 Cookbooks often continue to sell for many, many years after they were first published.
 A single book can continue to provide long-term profits even years after you’ve written it.